Gravitational Multipoles in General Stationary Spacetimes: Introduction and Summary

 The original Geroch-Hansen and Thorne formalisms, as well as the proof of their equivalence, are all stated in asymptotically flat vacuum spacetimes.\footnote{The condition of asymptotic flatness can be relaxed to include a NUT parameter \cite{Mukherjee:2020how}.} The Geroch-Hansen formalism was generalized to electrovacuum solutions (i.e. solutions to the Einstein-Maxwell equations) \cite{Simon:1983kz,hoenselaers1990multipole,Sotiriou:2004ud}, and scalar-tensor theories \cite{Pappas:2014gca}.
 However, for a generic matter content, it has never been shown how --- or if --- the Geroch-Hansen formalism can be generalized.
 In addition, the equivalence between the Geroch-Hansen and Thorne formalisms has not been generalized beyond vacuum spacetimes.

 Since the extension of Geroch-Hansen to stationary spacetimes with arbitrary matter content was uncertain, it is also not clear if the entire concept of the two families of multipole tensors $M_{a_1\cdots a_\ell}$ and $S_{a_1\cdots a_\ell}$ still applies in such theories.
-For example, it was suggested that there could exist theories in which stationary solutions admit a third family of multipole tensors \cite{Compere:2017wrj}.
+For example, it was suggested that there could exist theories in which stationary solutions admit a third family of multipole tensors \cite{Compere:2017wrj}.\footnote{Of course, it is clear that in the presence of matter, more information is needed besides these two metric multipole families for the full metric reconstruction; a simple illustration of this is the Kerr and Kerr-Newman black holes which both have identical gravitational multipoles $M_{a_1\cdots a_\ell}$ and $S_{a_1\cdots a_\ell}$.
+Only in vacuum are the two multipole families sufficient information to reconstruct the metric unambiguously \cite{beig1980proof,beig1981multipole,simon1983multipole}.}

 Nevertheless, the usage of the multipoles $M_{a_1\cdots a_\ell}$ and $S_{a_1\cdots a_\ell}$ are ubiquitous in modern gravitational physics, and especially in phenomenology.
 For example, multipoles have been discussed for solutions of $\mathcal{N}=2$ supergravity theories (with many scalars and gauge fields) \cite{Bena:2020see,Bianchi:2020bxa,Bena:2020uup,Bianchi:2020miz,Bah:2021jno}, or solutions of higher-derivative gravity theories \cite{Sopuerta:2009iy,Cardoso:2018ptl,Cano:2022wwo}.
 Multipoles have been argued to be important, theory-independent characteristics of the metric in gravitational wave phenomenology, as pioneered by Ryan \cite{Ryan:1995wh,Ryan:1997hg} and developed and generalized in other works \cite{Barack:2006pq,Cardoso:2019rvt,Fransen:2022jtw,Loutrel:2022ant}.
 Measuring the mass quadrupole is already an important facet of tests of deviations from general relativity with current gravitational wave detections, see e.g. \cite{LIGOScientific:2021sio}.